Fish and Chips in Lexington

 I'm a fish and chips guy.
 When the craving hits, it hits.
 Most of the time you end up at a chain restaurant where the dish is buried and you need a magnifying glass to find it.
 It's never a featured item, which means the quality varies a lot.
 I figured I'd start writing down what I find.

-This is the first installment.
 I'll keep updating this post as I work through Lexington's options.
+Four places in so far.

 Ford's Garage, Nicholasville Road